 The day Google decided to move all marketing emails into their own filtered tab, I knew we were doing something right for our clients.
 While most people started to fret about the dreaded “promotions” tab, I got excited.
 Yes, it meant that businesses were sending so many emails that Google felt it needed to funnel them to a separate section.
-But it also proved that millions of readers were signing up for newsletters.
+But it also proved that millions of readers were signing up for email newsletters.

-Some of you may still be thinking “yes, but I delete over 90% of the emails I receive.”
+Some of you may still be thinking “yes, but I delete over 90% of the email newsletters I receive.”
 I get it.
 I do too.
 But what about that other 10%?
 Surprisingly enough, some of the most successful email campaigns today only receive a 10-14% open rate and a 3% click-through rate.
 While those numbers may seem low at first glance, you have to take a look at how that computes numerically.
 A 10,000 person subscriber list could get 1,000 opens and 30 click-throughs–with an average price point of $100–that’s an easy $3,000.
 From one email.
 And that’s if you’re getting the low-end of the response rate.

-SPAM list.
+- Subject Line.
+Subject Line.
+Subject Line.
+Leave the SPAM-lines to your competitors.
+No one wants to see certain words pop up in their inbox.
+It’s a quick route to an immediate delete if you use certain key words like “Free,” “Get Noticed,” “Try Now,” “You Won’t Believe,” “New.”
+Basically, anything that you think you want to say to catch someone’s attention will probably place you on a SPAM list.
 Subject lines are meant to connect you to your reader instantly.
 So, connect with them.
 Get to your point–but be you.
 J.Crew is probably one of my favorite examples of getting it right.
 Lines like “Our favorite new layering trick”–gets me clicking every time.

-Email is sticking around, so it’s important that you learn how to use it to your advantage.
+Email marketing is sticking around, so it’s important that you learn how to use it to your advantage.
 Try these few tricks and let us know how they worked for you.